pkcgritti/accommodation_booking_code_challenge/README.md

    - how you monitored inference
    - metrics you tracked (latency, drift, error rates, etc.)
 7. What you would do differently with the benefit of hindsight.

-Note: Do not include anything confidential.
-High-level descriptions and ranges are fine.

 ---